AWS Big Data Blog

 Example: Migrating to Flink 2.2

-The Managed Service for Apache Flink Kiro Power and Agent Skill provide contextual advice specific to your situation.
+The Managed Service for Apache Flink Agent Skill provides contextual advice specific to your situation.
 For new developers, it walks through the complete workflow from project setup to deployment, explaining Managed Service for Apache Flink-specific concepts along the way.
 For migration projects, it analyzes your existing code for Flink 2.2 compatibility issues and provides targeted refactoring guidance.
 The following example shows how the tool helps with the complex task of migrating from Flink 1.x to 2.2.

 1. Assessing migration compatibility